 Welcome to Brig Royd Surgery

-PLEASE SEE LATEST NEWS FOR OUR UP-TO-DATE POSITION AND ADVICE REGARDING OUR CURRENT PROVISION OF SERVICES IN RESPONSE TO THE CORONAVIRUS PANDEMIC.
+PLEASE SEE LATEST NEWS FOR OUR UP-TO-DATE POSITION AND ADVICE REGARDING OUR CURRENT PROVISION OF SERVICES IN RESPONSE TO THE CORONAVIRUS PANDEMIC AND VACCINATION.

 This is a very difficult time for all of us and we thank you for your understanding and patience.

-We are working hard at Brig Royd Surgery to provide care safely during coronavirus – adhering to NHS operations guidance.
-We are open - offering routine and non routine care but how this is offered may be different.
+We are working hard at Brig Royd Surgery to provide care safely during coronavirus – adhering to NHS operational guidance.
+We are open - offering routine and non routine care but how this is offered may be different to pre-pandemic services.

 If you need advice, please contact us by phone to be initially assessed rather than coming into surgery.